Mead Johnson: Acquisition and spin-off from Bristol-Myers

 Bristol-Myers reached agreement in August 1964 for a deal under which Mead Johnson would be acquired, with shareholders receiving a mix of common and preferred stock in a deal valued at $240 million.
 Mead Johnson's net sales in 1966 were $131 million with earnings of $7.3 million.

 Bristol-Myers announced in February 2009 that it was going to spin off Mead Johnson to focus on its primary pharmaceutics business, with an initial public offering estimated to bring in $562.5 million and would leave Bristol-Myers with 90% ownership of the firm.
 A plan offered in November 2009 would allow shareholders of Bristol-Myers to exchange one dollar of stock in that company for $1.11 worth of shares in Mead Johnson for the 133.5 million shares in the firm, which would value the company at $7.7 billion based on the stock's then current closing price.
 The stock swap was intended to provide a tax-free exchange.
 CEO James M. Cornelius of Bristol-Myers said that "With a successful execution of this split-off, we fully consider ourselves a BioPharma company".

 Acquisition by Reckitt Benckiser

 In February 2017 it was announced that Reckitt Benckiser (RB) was in advanced negotiations to acquire Mead Johnson.
 On February 10, 2017, Reckitt Benckiser Group announced it had agreed to buy Mead Johnson Nutrition Co. for $16.6 billion.

 RB's intention was to acquire Mead Johnson Nutrition for $90 per share in cash.
 In order to effect the transaction, RB incorporated a subsidiary in Delaware into which Mead Johnson Nutrition has merged, with Mead Johnson Nutrition being the surviving entity at completion.

-Mead Johnson announced on June 12, 2017 that the final regulator approval to complete the acquisition had been received.
-On June 15, 2017 the merger was completed and Mead Johnson became the Infant Formula and Child Nutrition (IFCN) Division of RB.
+Mead Johnson announced on June 12, 2017, that the final regulator approval to complete the acquisition had been received.
+On June 15, 2017, the merger was completed and Mead Johnson became the Infant Formula and Child Nutrition (IFCN) Division of RB.

+Acquisition by Primavera Capital Group

+De Brauw assists Primavera Capital Group ("Primavera" Chinese company) in the acquisition of the infant formula and child nutrition business of Mead Johnson Nutrition Company ("Mead Johnson") in China from Reckitt Benckiser Group plc ("Reckitt") for an implied enterprise value of USD 2.2 billion.
+Reckitt will retain an 8% shareholding.